 Don’t scoop the litter directly into your trash can and allow it to sit in your home.
 This can quickly become smelly and create an unpleasant atmosphere for you and your guests.
 Plus, every time you open the trash can, cat litter dust and feces particles can enter the air and cause health issues.
 Also, you should never dump your litter outside or try to burn it.

-While clay is the most common litter material, there are many types of litter on the market that are made of different materials.
-You can now find cat litter made from corn, walnut, newspaper, wheat, wood shavings, and more.
-While many of these materials are biodegradable, composting them may not be the best idea.
+While clay is the most common type of litter, many others on the market are made of different materials.
+You can now find cat litter made from corn, walnuts, newspaper, wheat, wood shavings, and more.
+While many of these materials are biodegradable, composting them may not be ideal.

-Cat feces contains a lot of bacteria, many that are even worse than E. coli.
-Many cats are infected by the protozoan parasite Toxoplasma gondii.
-The parasite is shed in their stool and can easily infect other humans and animals in the environment.
-Toxoplasmosis does not typically cause symptoms in healthy adults, but for pregnant women, it can lead to complications to the fetus.
+Cat feces contains a lot of bacteria, many of which are even worse than E. coli.
+Some cats are infected by the protozoan parasite Toxoplasma gondii.
+The parasite is shed in their stool and can easily infect humans and other animals in the environment.
+Toxoplasmosis does not typically cause symptoms in healthy adults, but for pregnant women, it can lead to complications for the fetus.
 For this reason, you don’t want cat litter anywhere near your compost, especially if you plan to use it to grow food.
-If you only use your compost in flower gardens, it may be safe to compost cat litter, but many feel it’s not worth the risk.
+If you only use compost in flower gardens, it may be safe to compost cat litter, but many feel it’s not worth the risk.

 Clay cat litter should never be flushed, as it can damage your plumbing.
 This is especially true for clumping clay litter, which can form serious blockages in your pipes.
 But what about other materials?
 While some biodegradable litters are marketed as being flushable, they can still impair your plumbing and worse.